Gidk-g/Forever-Engine-Underscore/README.md

 ----------------------------------------------
 # Current Goals:
 * Implement Customizable Weeks via JSON Files;
-* Implement Polymod to allow for Custom Mods and Modpacks to be created, see [Unstable Branch](https://github.com/BeastlyGhost/Forever-Engine-Underscore/tree/unstable);
+* Implement Polymod to allow for Custom Mods and Modpacks to be created -- **HALF DONE, BUT FULL SUPPORT IS IN THE WORKS**
 * Finish the Chart Editor **(HIGH PRIORITY)**;

 help would be extremely appreciated!